PrimeDAO/bal-distribution/README.md

       2. ~~test~~
       3. ~~scripts~~
   - ~~add proofs to bal allocation - new file for upload to ipfs~~
+  - properly foramtted user claims for IPFS: save as txt file, no formatting
+  - metascript for developer prep
+  - ~~write tranche in the proof~~
   - directories tidyup:
       1. ~~add BAL amount to .env~~ <-- change to 'test config'
       1. merkle scripts